Shore Line East: Service cuts

 In 2018, two separate issues caused numerous delays and cancellations with many trains replaced by buses.
 An Amtrak track maintenance project required single-tracking of sections of the line, and CTDOT lacked sufficient functional locomotives as the aging fleet was sent out for refurbishment.
 Three weekday round trips were reverted from bus to train in January 2019 when one locomotive returned from refurbishment, though additional issues were expected during a second summer of track work in 2019.
 Full service was restored on August 5, 2019.
 By that time, ridership had fallen by 25 percent, averaging 1,340 weekday riders and 767 weekend riders.

 On March 16, 2020, weekday service began operating on a reduced schedule due to the coronavirus pandemic.
 All Stamford through service was suspended.
 Cross-honoring of tickets on Amtrak trains was suspended that June.
 Weekday service was expanded from 8 to 11.5 round trips (compared to 18 pre-COVID round trips) on July 26, 2021, with all trains running to New London.
 Cross-honoring resumed on September 27, 2021.
 Electrification and track work on Track 6 at New London took place from November 2021 to April 2022.
 This allowed all-electric service using M8 railcars to begin on May 24, 2022.
 Shore Line East ridership only reached about 25% of pre-pandemic ridership by mid-2022 – compared to 40% to 72% for other rail lines in the state – which was attributed to previous riders largely being white-collar workers who shifted to remote work.

 In April 2024, a bill to restore service to pre-pandemic levels stalled in the state Senate.
 However, in May 2024, $5 million in American Rescue Plan Act funds were allocated for the restoration of two additional weekday round trips, as well as the restoration of Stamford through service.
 This increase took effect on October 7, 2024.
 One Stamford round trip was restored, with South Norwalk no longer a stop.
+In February 2026, CTDOT indicated possible plans to replace the M8 cars with diesel trains to save $8.8 million due to the cost of purchasing electricity from Amtrak.